 I married young but very well and am raising five sons while doing as little cooking as possible.
 Early in my career, I worked with Alberta First Nations developing and deciphering studies on community health and education.
 Later, I worked as a freelance researcher, reporter, and columnist in Fort McMurray.

 My short fiction has appeared in Prairie Fire, The Prairie Journal, Filling Station, NorthWord, won an honorable mention in the 2015 Sunstone magazine fiction contest, and has been nominated for the Howard O’Hagan prize.

 I write poetry as well as prose and have had my work published in The Prairie Journal, i left this here for you to read, Irreantum, and NorthWord.

 Some of the most fun gigs I’ve had were writing and voicing introspective personal essays for CBC Radio One’s Definitely Not the Opera and Tapestry.

 Newspapers as large as the Globe and Mail and National Post and as small Taber Times have published my commentary.
 My essays have appeared in magazines including The Awl, Maclean’s, Today’s Parent, Our Canada, and Alberta Oil.

-My work has been anthologized in 40 Below:Edmonton’s Winter Anthology.
+My work has been anthologized in 40 Below:Edmonton’s Winter Anthology and in the upcoming Gush: Menstrual Manifestos for Our Time and Moth and Rust.
 One of my pieces appears in a college-level textbook as a proper example of a “blended essay” — the risky, do-not-try-this-at-home essay form.
 It’s the fulfillment of my high school yearbook “future ambition” to have students be forced to read my stuff.